apopma/stronghold/README.md

 Invitees will receive a welcome email; upon clicking a link in the email, they'll be routed to a welcome page asking them to sign up or sign in.
 After authentication, the user will be added to this project with relevant flags set.
 While Basecamp has a hierarchy extending beyond projects (accounts have an owner and many associated projects/users, and account owners have super-admin rights on all associated projects), I won't.
 Any user can create projects, invite users to projects they created or are admins on, and be invited to an existing project.
 [Details][phase-five]

+### Phase 6: Style! (~2 days)

 ### Bonus Features (TBD)
 - [] Users can drag and drop checklists and task items using jQuery UI
+- [] Users can assign multiple users to a task item, using the search feature instead of a dropdown
 - [] Create calendar events for a project
   - [] Receive email reminders at a specified time before the event
   - [] Filter calendar events by project, or view all events